nikhil43-nik/nik1/README.md

 # nik1
-This is my git repository
+This is my git repository.
+Author - Karri Balaji